 Some organisations are addressing recruitment bias via technology.
-Applicant tracking systems such as EasyWeb ATS can remove all irrelevant information from the jobseeker’s application so that the recruiter only has access to information such as skills, experience and answers to competency questions.
+Applicant tracking systems can remove all irrelevant information from the jobseeker’s application so that the recruiter only has access to information such as skills, experience and answers to competency questions.

 The interview process is another stage of recruitment where bias may come in, to the detriment of the business.
 A way to tackle bias here is to use structured interviews.
 A structured interview includes a series of pre-chosen questions based on the job advert to ask each candidate in order.

 By having set questions to ask interview candidates, you can base your assessments on comparing responses, instead of your first impression of the candidate.
 Besides lowering the risks of unconscious bias and discrimination, this will also help you make a hire based on the best candidate for the role, instead of first impressions.